yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 - **Microsoft Research India**: Proposed a 2-stage evaluation framework with a group of LLMs like Llama 2, GPT-4, Falcon, etc., for automatic evaluation of NLG.
 The proposed framework is a zero-shot solution, which can be the next SOTA and correlate better with human evaluation.

 ### 📑 Event Extraction using Large Language Models [October 2023 - Present]
-- **University of Texas, Dallas**: Leading a research project focusing on document-level event extraction with Large Language Models.
+- **University of Texas, Dallas**: Leading a research project focusing on document-level and sentence-level event extraction with various Large Language Models and GPT-3.5, GPT-4.

 ### 📚 Citation Integrity [June 2023 - September 2023]
 - **University of Illinois at Urbana-Champaign**: Developed a new dataset, examined the integrity of citations, and classified them into categories, such as "irrelevant citation," while also extracting evidence from the cited papers.